As we saw in our article on plot, all story is driven by actions, reactions, and choices. And all choices are driven by conflict.

 These are stories in which the main character, or central characters, are battling against a force of something beyond anyone’s control.
 This could be something like being lost at sea and surviving against impossible odds, or preparing a town against the threat of an incoming hurricane.

-The most famous example of this type of conflict is in Herman Melville’s Moby Dick, in which the central character makes it his mission to conquer the white whale at the center of the story—to overcome nature itself.
+The most famous example of nature conflict is in Herman Melville’s Moby Dick, in which a sea captain makes it his mission to conquer the white whale at the center of the story—to overcome nature itself.
 Although the whale is a living, sentient being, in this story it’s shown as an impersonal force of the natural world.
 The ship’s crew also face storms and other natural challenges characteristic of being at sea.

 How to find the right conflict for your story